Security Behaviour Database

 Most web browsers come with a range of security options.
 One option is to automatically block pop-ups.
 Enabling ...

-SB018: Adds security or privacy extensions to browsers
+Adding security extensions to browsers

-SB018: Adds security or privacy extensions to browsers
+Adding security extensions to browsers

 Downloading content from untrusted sites increases the threat of malware.
 Only downloading content from verified ...